warwickh/plugin.audio.subsonic/README.md

 * Star songs

 ## Installation
+* Click the code button and download
+* Enable unknown sources and install from zip in Kodi or
 * Navigate to your `.kodi/addons/` folder
 * Clone this repository: `git clone https://github.com/warwickh/plugin.audio.subsonic.git`
 * (Re)start Kodi.
+* Note: You may need to install dependencies manually if installing this way

 ## TODO
 * Scrobble to Last.FM (http://forum.kodi.tv/showthread.php?tid=195597&pid=2429362#pid2429362)